peter-tanner/peter-tanner.github.io/_posts/2024-10-06-Opening-sig-files-from-LDS-Dactron-shaker-table-machines-in-Python.md

 regsvr32 .\DactronSignal.dll
 ```

+After copying the `DactronSignal.dll` file to another directory you may uninstall the program.

+The `Bruel and Kjaer\LASER and COMET Vibration Control\Signal Reader` directory contains examples for Visual C++ and MATLAB.
+There are also some sample `.sig` files.

 5. Create a **32-bit** Python virtual environment and activate the virtual environment OR use a **32-bit** Python installation.
 It must be 32-bit since the DLL is 32-bit, if you use 64-bit it will not find the class, and you will get this error:

 ```powershell